Theories of Criminal Law

 - –––, 2014, “Polygamy: A Novel Test for a Theory of Criminalization” in R. A. Duff, et al. (eds.), Criminalization: The Political Morality of the Criminal Law, Oxford: Oxford University Press.

 - Lamond, G., 2007, “What is a Crime?”, Oxford Journal of Legal Studies, 27: 609–32.

-- Lippke, R., 2011, The Ethics of Plea Bargaining, Oxford: Oxford University Press.
+- Lippke, R., 2016, Taming the Presumption of Innocence, Oxford, Oxford University Press.

 - Marshall, S. E., and R.A.
 Duff, 1998, “Criminalization and Sharing Wrongs”, Canadian Journal of Law & Jurisprudence, 11: 7–22.

 - McMahan, J., 2005, “The Basis of Moral Liability to Defensive Killing”, Philosophical Issues, 15: 386–405.